karstenv/webmapping-with-qgismapserver-workshop/min_settings.md

 [go back to main page](README.md)

-Three files are needed to publish a web map using QGIS and Lizmap plugin:
+Two files are needed to publish a web map using QGIS and Lizmap plugin:

 1. ProjectName.qgs	        % this is the QGIS Project File
 2. ProjectName.qgs.cfg		% this is generated using Lizmap

+optionally a third file can be created in order to identify the web map in the map gallery via a preview image:

 3. ProjectName.qgs.png		% this is an image file used as a preview of the map being published

 ### QGIS PROJECT SETTINGS